Founder & Executive Director

 Jim is currently the director for the Detroit Pistons in-venue show since 2014 as well as the Detroit Red Wings director for the inaugural season at Little Caesars Arena.
 He directed the NHRA drag racing series that airs on Fox Broadcasting Companies and FS1 for two plus years.

 Jim’s career has also been creatively enhanced by his editing skills.
 Winner of five Michigan EMMY awards for outstanding editing, in multiple categories, while working with the Detroit Pistons.
-Most recently, Jim collaborated as an editor on a Howling Diablo’s “Funk Hand” production, that earned Outstanding Video / Independent Budget (under $10,000) at the 2016 Detroit Music Awards.
+Other great projects include Jim’s collaboration as editor on a Howling Diablo’s “Funk Hand” production, that earned Outstanding Video / Independent Budget (under $10,000) at the 2016 Detroit Music Awards.

 Jim’s love of the visual arts has complemented and naturally led to his association and development of the Hot Works shows and brands.